Rules (Filters) in Outlook for Mac

 - If the box is unchecked, Outlook will continue evaluating this message against the remaining rules.

 Some actions automatically check the box AND gray it out so that you cannot uncheck it.
-If you Delete a message or Move it to a folder, the message is no longer available to be evaluated against the remaining rules.
-(If you Copy a message to a folder, this doesn't happen.)
+For example, if you Delete a message or Move it to a folder, the message is no longer available to be evaluated against the remaining rules.